1)

 semi-annual proficiency testing events.
 We are happy to provide

-the analytes composing the specimen.
-We do not provide this service to
+the specimen.
+We do not provide this service to laboratories reporting

-laboratories reporting only cations and anions as this type of analysis does
+only cations and anions as this type of analysis does not establish the

-not establish the analytes present.
-We are also happy to assist any
+analytes present.
+We are also happy to assist any laboratory with their

 8)